 PRO TIP: Canva has an entire library of FREE stock photography for your use, as well as their extensive template list.
 It completely changed my social media + online presence, and I use it in my day job to create blog titles, infographics, and even brochures + info sheets that look like we hired a professional graphic designer to throw ’em together.
 (Which we didn’t.)

-Go forth and download, my fellow writers.
-If you have any favorite apps for writers that aren’t mentioned here (or if you have suggestions for me to check out), please leave ’em in the comments below!
+Go forth and download, my fellow creatives.
+If you have any favorite apps for creating, enjoying life, and getting more stuff done that aren’t mentioned here (or if you have suggestions for me to check out), please leave ’em in the comments below!
 I’d love to hear from you!